E. C. Stuart Baker: Life and career

 Baker was educated at Trinity College, Stratford-upon-Avon and in 1883 followed his father into the Indian Police Service.
 He spent most of his career in India in the Assam Police, rising to the rank of Inspector-General commanding the force.
 In 1910 he was placed on Special Criminal Investigation duty.
 In 1911 he returned to England and took up the appointment of Chief Police Officer of the Port of London Police, remaining in this position until his retirement in 1925.
 For his services in this role during the First World War he was appointed Officer of the Order of the British Empire (OBE) in the 1920 civilian war honours.
 After retirement he became Mayor of Croydon.

-He was an excellent tennis player and an enthusiastic big game hunter.
-He lost his left arm to a panther (in Silchar, Assam), was tossed by a gaur and trampled by an Indian rhinoceros during various hunting expeditions.
+He was a tennis player and a big game hunter.
+He lost his left arm in a panther attack in Silchar, Assam, and was tossed by a gaur and trampled by an Indian rhinoceros during various hunting expeditions.